DaftMonk/angular-tour/README.md

     bower install angular-tour

-Angular Tour has dependencies on jQuery and jQuery cookie, which bower will install.
+Angular Tour has dependencies on jQuery and Angular Cookie, which bower will install.

 ## Setup